 Sexually Transmitted Diseases

-There is usually never coverage under an ordinary health insurance for participation in professional sporting events, combat-focused sports and other very high-risk sporting activities such as paragliding.
-If you take part in any form of professional competition or what could be considered to be a dangerous sport, you might want to check the exclusions regarding sporting activities.
 Some insurance companies exclude specific sports; others are broader in their description.
-If you are at a serious risk of a sports injury, you probably want to get something in writing from the insurance company stating if you’re going to be covered or not.
-Amateur sports, however, are usually no problem and most companies cover normal amateur sports activities.
+If you are at serious risk of a sports injury, you probably want to get something in writing from the insurance company stating if you’re going to be covered or not.
+Amateur sports, however, are usually no problem and most companies cover normal amateur sporting activities.

 How to get started

-Fill out our form on this page and we can send you a medical insurance comparison today.
-If you already have insurance that’s also okay, we can evaluate your plan and help you with any issues you may have.
-If you would like to schedule a call with one of our consultants you can complete the form, call our office and chat with us online now.
+Fill out our form and we can send you a medical insurance comparison today.
+If you already have insurance that’s also okay, we can evaluate your plan with no obligations and help you with any issues you may have.